New research might make you feel better about having morning sickness. Plus, the best ways to find relief.

 That cheery news probably won’t make your nausea easier to bear, but if you feel like hurling, you’re in good company.
 Up to 85 percent of moms-to-be experience nausea; about half report vomiting.
 Symptoms typically start four to eight weeks after conception and begin to fade as the second trimester approaches, though every case has its own idiosyncrasies.
 “I was surprised that my ‘morning’ sickness was worse at night,” remembers Wilson Diehl, 34, a Seattle-based writer who says she “felt carsick all the time.”
 A few women are queasy the whole nine months.

-Certain smells or foods can set off symptoms, and sufferers often intuitively avoid those triggers.
+Keeping it down Certain smells or foods can set off symptoms, and sufferers often intuitively avoid those triggers.
 When that’s not enough to manage a mild case, Riley suggests such traditional remedies as soda crackers upon arising, frequent but small meals, ginger (candied ginger and ginger ale are favorites, or 250 milligrams of powdered ginger), ice chips and lemonade.
 “Cold, slushy drinks like Italian ices are good,” she says.
 Experts also advise pairing vitamin B6 with doxylamine, an over-the-counter antihistamine.
 Ask your doctor about the recommended proportions.

 Some women cope by restricting their diets to simple carbohydrates, such as mashed potatoes or bread; others find relief from acupuncture or motion sickness wristbands, like the Sea-Band.
 Diehl says the only time she wasn’t nauseated was while eating, so she downed bowl after bowl of cereal and milk.
 “I tried to focus on the notion that being nauseous probably meant I was having a healthy pregnancy,” she says.
 “That helped, like, 0.002 percent.”